diantyapitaloka/Cross-Validation/README.md

 # Sklearn-Crossvalidation

-using cross_validation_score in the decision_tree classifier.
+Using cross_validation_score in the decision_tree classifier.
 The dataset used is the iris dataset.

 - import sklearn
 - from sklearn import datasets